wabailey/williamarthur/src/projects/recipe-app.md

 bannerImg: ../images/banners/recipe-banner.jpg
 ---

 A personal study on Gatsby and Contentful.
-Incorporating conditional rendering, graphql queries, contentful content models and dynamic page creation to create a content-heavy recipes website with a searchable database and search filters.
-This study was helpful in understanding how to incorporate a headless CMS into a Gatsby project, communicating with APIs, and also querying GraphQL to access site content.
+Incorporating conditional rendering, graphql queries, contentful content models, and dynamic page creation to create a content-heavy, recipe-based website, with a searchable database and search filters.
+This study was helpful in understanding how to incorporate a headless CMS into a Gatsby project, and communicating with APIs and graphql queries in order to access database content.